MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th>Method Description</th>
   </tr>
   <tr>
-    <td>When the Calendar button is selected in the menu open the calendar view.
+    <td>Allows the application to have a functioning calendar.
+When the Calendar button is selected in the menu open the calendar view.
 The default view shows the current month.</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>